Essential South America

 Arrive Lima 16.55

-On arrival we transfer to our hotel where we enjoy a welcome dinner.
+On arrival we transfer to our hotel where we will enjoy a welcome dinner.

+Today we enjoy our special tour of Lima.
 Known as the ‘City of the Kings’, Lima was the first seat of the Spanish government in 1533 and still has many perfectly preserved buildings from this colonial period.
-We begin our tour with a stroll in the heart of the city from Santo Domingo Church to San Francisco Monastery, passing through the main square where the Presidential Palace is situated.
+We start with a stroll in the heart of the city from Santo Domingo Church to San Francisco Monastery, passing through the main square where the Presidential Palace is situated.
 We have lunch at the magnificent Rosa Nautica restaurant which is on a pier in the Pacific Ocean!
 In the afternoon we stroll through the fantastic bohemian district of Barranco.

 Depart Lima Lan LA 2380, 10.05